Fire and rescue services

 We advise:

-Exercise a high degree of caution in Guatemala due to high levels of violent crime.
+Exercise a high degree of caution in Guatemala overall due to the threat of violent crime.

 Call 122.